tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-test-runner.markdown

 In recent projects, I tried to explore a way to improve readability of SQL tests.
 The main motivation for this approach is my testing philosophy: **prioritize readability of tests when possible**.
 Readable tests are easier to write, automate, and maintain.
-More importantly, ask yourself: If you write a software, you have tests to validate it; if you write a test, how do you validate it?
+More importantly, ask yourself: If you write a software, you have tests to validate it; if you write a test, how do you validate your test?
 It does not make sense to write tests for tests.
 Only by making tests **readable**, you can verify and maintain the tests.
 Readable tests promote collaboration between developers and QEs.